What Time Does the Stock Market Close Each Day?

 - Thanksgiving Day in November

 - Christmas Day on December 25.

 If Christmas falls on the weekend, the holiday will be observed on the Friday before or the Monday after.
-For example, the stock market will not be open on Friday, December 24, 2021, and on Monday, December 26, 2022.
+For example, the stock market was not open on Friday, December 24, 2021.
+And this year, it will not be open on Monday, December 26, 2022.

 There are separate stock exchanges outside of the U.S. that run on different schedules.
 So, what time does the stock market close in other countries?